caseyyoungflesh/NESSF_analyses_2017/README.md

 # NESSF_renewal_2017

-Scripts to run analyses included in NASA Earth and Space Science Fellowhsip (NESSF) 2017 renewal
+All scripts required to run analyses included in NASA Earth and Space Science Fellowhsip (NESSF) 2017 renewal (for C Youngflesh) are included.

-Scripts are numbered in the order in which they are to be run.
+Scripts are numbered in the order in which they should be run.